Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 food was an expensive experience compared to drinks, but I was well aware of

 the perils of drinking on an empty head!
-While the tokens save queues at
+While the tokens saved queues at

 counters, they were also very convenient for the clubs as they could round up

+prices.
 We were left one munt short of drink, but the staff would not bend.
-Guy

-said he saw one tourist fan looking to put a $50 into the machine.
+said he saw a tourist fan looking to put a $50 bill into the machine.
 He was

 like they could snatch it.
 However, after missing a good opportunity late on,